 Pistols are best in the early game, allowing you to move around quickly with no movement penalty and a draw time of 0.25 seconds.
 They quickly become outclassed, though, so be on the look out for more powerful weapons.

-The Wingman is an honorary shotgun, dealing absolutely massive damage with each shot.
-Sure, the mag size is limited and the recoil is high, but with how much damage each shot deals, that hardly matters.
-Pistols are usually reserved for a sidearm slot, but we’d be comfortable going into battle with a Wingman as our main.
+The Wingman is an honorary shotgun, though its technical title is a pistol.
+It deals massive damage with each shot.
+Sure, the mag size is limited, and the recoil is high.
+But with how much damage each shot deals, that hardly matters.
+A pistol is usually handier in a sidearm slot.
+But we’d be comfortable going into battle with a Wingman as our main.